 Use the back-to-school season as a sort of trial run for the winter holidays.
 While the intentions, motivations, and consumers may be different, there are still lessons to learn.
 Find holes in your ordering system, streamline logistics, and figure out where in your system there are places to improve efficiency.
 Doing this now will save you a headache later and get you prepared for the busiest time of the year.

-Check out some more advanced uses of the Justuno onsite conversion platform in our academy for inspiration about how to elevate your on-site conversion efforts, or get started with a free 14-day trial today.
+Check out some more advanced uses of the Justuno website automation platform in our top use cases section for inspiration about how to elevate your on-site conversion efforts, or get started with a free 14-day trial today.